javier-at-torq/yara-torq-custom-container/README.md

 # yara-torq-custom-container
-A Custom container based on Yara tool for doing malware static analysis.
+A Custom container based on Yara tool for doing malware static analysis within a torq workflow.